petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 1. In the Source section, use the Asset Type drop-down menu to select your assets.
 Select a specific asset type or *Select More Than One* to choose from different types.

-   With some options (e.g. Web Content Article and Document) you may need to select a subtype (e.g. Web Content Article Structures and Document Type).
-You can also choose any subtype or select more than one subtype.
+   With some options (e.g. Web Content Article and Document) selecting a subtype (e.g. Web Content Article Structures and Document Type) is required.
+You can choose any subtype or select more than one subtype.

 1. In the Filter section, define the rules for the assets in your Asset Publisher widget.
 You can define rules based on [categories](../../../content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md), [tags](../../../content-authoring-and-management/tags-and-categories/tagging-content-and-managing-tags.md), or keywords.